During the period of mourning for the Queen, our Church will be open between 9.00am and 7.00pm each day.

-If you have had to self isolate & need help with either shopping , collecting prescriptions, dog walking or just want to have a chat with someone or need some cooking, call the number below & one of the volunteers will try & do everything they can to help.
+If you have had to self isolate & need help with shopping, collecting prescriptions, dog walking or just want to have a chat with someone or need some cooking, call the number below & one of the volunteers will do what they can to help.

 Or if you are able to volunteer

 Click here for more.

 - Avoid touching any one or anything with your hands - use your knuckles to "shake hands" and elbows to open doors; use disposable gloves for fuel pumps, supermarket trolleys, etc.